 Dr. Ford gave very credible testimony in which she said she was “100% sure” that Judge Brett Kavanaugh had sexually assaulted her decades ago.
 She was poised for the most part and provided specific details.
 She made an allegation, but beyond that we have no corroborating evidence to back up her allegation.
 From a legal standpoint that’s important.
 No one should ever face legal jeopardy over an uncorroborated allegation.
 But let’s be clear, these Senate hearings aren’t legal proceedings.
 This is a political process.
 These confirmation hearings are about fitness for office and that is the central question under consideration.

 So we heard from Dr. Ford.
 She made an allegation.
 She has the right to make that allegation, and we should want to hear and assess what she has to say against a nominee who’s being considered for a lifetime appointment to the highest court in the land.
 And since the Court, as with Congress, has itself gotten so highly partisan and dysfunctional we should be highly concerned about not making it even more so.
 I would argue that all this “he (or she) is qualified for the job” talk is trivial and beside the point in considering any nominee for any federal court.
 Most nominees that come before Senate confirmation are “highly qualified.”
 But being qualified is basic.
 It’s pretty damn clear the nominations are made with party politics in mind, not judicial independence.
-In fact, a solid record of judicial independence, of not towing the ideological line, is likely to have your name removed from the consideration of the various partisan institutes that create lists of judges for consideration and send them to the White House.
+In fact, a solid record of judicial independence, of not towing the ideological line, is likely to get your name removed from consideration.
 So a judge’s politics has a big play in all this…and we should all be concerned with just how much it plays into a judge’s decision making.

 And this brings me to my concerns about Judge Brett Kavanaugh.
 At first, prior to Thursday’s testimony of Ford and Kavanaugh, my feelings were that unless we have some corroborating evidence we should not sink a nomination over an allegation.
 We should take this allegation seriously, but fundamental fairness to the accused is fundamentally more important in my view.
 Because any of us can be unjustly accused.
 People, I know this may be hard to believe, will sometimes lie to destroy other people.
 To be clear, I’m not saying Dr. Ford is lying, only that in my view you should have more than an uncorroborated allegation before you decide to act against someone.
 And that was my view before Thursday.